MonoCab VRT Rapid Transit System

 The MonoCab VRT cars:-

-The system uses 8 seat cars (Type A) for normal routes and 16 seat cars (Type B) for high traffic routes.
+The system uses 8 seat cars (MonoCab VRT Mini) for normal urban routes + 16 seat cars (MonoCab VRT Maxi) at peak times.
 The 8 seat cars (left) are approximately the size of a large family sedan, are automatically controlled (no driver) and are available on demand 24/7 (even at 2:00 am).
 The 16 seat car is an extended version of the 8 seat car.
-A special car (Type C) for goods transport is also proposed.
+The MonoCab Express (30 seats) is primarily intended for long distance e.g. Brisbane - Sydney but can also be used for commuters.
+The MonoCab VRT Commuter (60 seats) will service peak hour commuter traffic e.g. Gold Coast - Brisbane.

 Only people travelling to the same destination as you will travel with you.
-In off peak travel, you and your travelling companions will most likely be the only occupants of the car.
+In off peak travel, you and your travelling companions may well be the only occupants of the car.
+Often, you will travel on your own.

-MonoCab VRT cars will travel at 100 km/h (10 km in 6 minutes) within cities and at 200 km/h (10 km in 3 minutes) between cities with no intermediate stops between the start and end of your journey.
-Typical car average city speeds are 20km/h in peak hours and 40 km/h in off peak hours (refer graph below).
+MonoCab VRT cars will travel at 100 km/h (60 mph) within cities and at 200 km/h (120 mph), between cities with no intermediate stops between the start and end of your journey.
+Typical road car average city speeds are 20km/h in peak hours and 40 km/h in off peak hours.

 Your journey will start within a few minutes of you entering the station saving you time and giving you greater flexibility (no more time tables).
 This short wait enhances your personal safety as there is less time, hence less chance, of an undesirable person entering the station and causing you distress.
 All stations will be equipped with security cameras.